eddietaylor/securities-analysis/docs/research_runbook.md

 - current shortlists are practical filters
 - they are not proof that the global winners are already known
 - broad sleeve-specific sweeps are necessary if we want the final portfolio to reflect the best opportunities rather than the first opportunities we happened to test

+## Deterministic Benchmarking Rule

+For CatBoost-based momentum experiments, there are now two modes of work:

+- fast exploratory runs
+- deterministic benchmark runs

+Why this matters:

+- the recent feature-ablation work showed that small fit differences can change forecast ranking enough to move the top-`k` portfolio materially
+- the data and configuration may stay the same while the sleeve equity curve still shifts

+So benchmark comparisons should use deterministic settings.

+### Rule

+For any run that is meant to serve as:

+- the current winner
+- a benchmark for feature ablation
+- a benchmark for decision-rule comparison

+use:

+- fixed seed
+- fixed row ordering
+- `--catboost-thread-count 1`

+Use multi-core CatBoost only for cheaper exploratory search when exact reproducibility is less important.

+### Current Deterministic Momentum Benchmark

+Reference benchmark:

+- universe:
+  - `CT=F, ZC=F, 6B=F, RB=F, 6E=F, ZS=F, GC=F, ZB=F, ES=F`
+- horizon:
+  - `120`
+- feature stack:
+  - `all`
+- model:
+  - CatBoost with `thread_count = 1`
+- trading shell:
+  - long-only
+  - top `3`
+  - rebalance every `5` dates

+Current benchmark result:

+- purged forecast correlation around `0.260`
+- cumulative return around `187.72%`
+- Sharpe around `0.366`

+This is the stable momentum reference point for future feature-family and decision-layer research unless and until a new deterministic benchmark clearly surpasses it.

+## Feature Engineering Handoff

+Current state of the feature-engineering work:

+- feature families and presets now exist
+- CLI ablations are supported
+- deterministic benchmarking for CatBoost is supported
+- richer cross-asset context features exist, but are gated behind:
+  - `--enhanced-context-features`

+Current rule:

+- do not enable enhanced context features by default in benchmark comparisons
+- use them only as explicit experiments

+Reason:

+- the first richer-context experiment degraded the deterministic momentum benchmark rather than improving it

+## Next Mean Reversion Research To-Do

+At the start of the next session:

+- review the user's GPT deep research report on mean-reversion algorithms and models that have been shown to work
+- map the report's recommended MR model families and decision rules into:
+  - candidate model baselines
+  - candidate feature families
+  - candidate execution / decision-shell choices

+That review should guide the next serious MR modeling step rather than continuing with generic rule tweaking alone.